6 Things That Might Be Interfering with Your Birth Control

 2. Natural Supplements.
 Some natural supplements have also been known to interact with birth control.

 3. Higher Body Weight or BMI.
 A high body weight can affect your metabolism, causing you to absorb drugs faster than intended.
 Since your body metabolizes the drug so fast, there’s not enough in your bloodstream to render the drug effective.
-If you have a BMI over 27, the pill, patch, or Nexplanon may not your best birth control options.
+If you have a body mass index (BMI) over 27, the pill, patch, or Nexplanon may not your best birth control options.
 Talk to your doctor to figure out the best contraception for you.

 4. Storing Your Birth Control at Inconsistent Temperatures.
 Basically all medication should be stored in a consistently dry, room temperature location.
 This is especially true of birth control, which is particularly sensitive to its environment.
 While this might seem like an easy task, it takes more thought than you might guess.
 For example, one bad place to store birth control?
 Your medicine cabinet, which experiences frequent temperature and humidity changes from the shower and bath.
 Another bad place?
 Your car, which can reach unbearable temperatures in heat (especially the glove compartment).
 It might not be a good idea to store your birth control in your purse, either, if you’ll be going through extreme temperature changes on long commutes.
 Just give a little thought to where you store your heat-sensitive pills and vaginal rings, to ensure maximum protection (remember, rings become less effective after being exposed to 86 degree or higher heat).